Go to ewuu.nl

 Towards a healthy, sustainable and just protein transition

-Transdisciplinary research toinform and shape dietary policies, interventions and the plant-based food environment
+Transdisciplinary research to inform and shape dietary policies, interventions and the plant-based food environment

 Research Line: Preserving Health / Seed Call: i4PH Oktober 2024

-Current diets heavily reliant on animal-based proteins harm both public and planetary health, making a shift to plant-based and alternative proteins—termed the “protein transition”—urgent.
+Current diets heavily reliant on animal-based proteins harm both public and planetary health, making a shift to plant-based and alternative proteins, termed the “protein transition”, urgent.
 The Dutch government aims to increase plant-based protein consumption from 43% to 50% by 2030, with the Dutch Health Council advocating for 60% to achieve sustainable, healthier diets without increasing nutrient deficiencies.

-While plant-based diets can reduce risks of kidney and vascular diseases, their health effects, particularly across different socioeconomic groups, are not well understood.
-Novel plant-based foods, though high in fiber, often contain additives and are ultra-processed, raising concerns about their impacts.
+Whilst plant-based diets can reduce risks of kidney and vascular diseases, their health effects, particularly across different socioeconomic groups, are not well understood.
+Novel plant-based foods, though high in fibre, often contain additives and are ultra-processed, raising concerns about their impacts.
 Vulnerable populations, especially lower socioeconomic groups, face greater risks of diet-related health disparities, as current increases in plant-based consumption are concentrated among higher socioeconomic groups.
 Stronger policies and interventions are needed to reshape the food environment and ensure the transition supports sustainable, healthy, and equitable diets.
 Multidisciplinary research is crucial to guide policymakers, industry, and consumers.

-The projects long-term goals are to:
+The project’s long-term goals are to:

 • Deepen our understanding of optimal plant-based dietary strategies to shape a sustainable protein transition which will safeguard the long-term kidney and vascular health of men and women with different ages, socioeconomic settings and health status.

-• Drive health equity promoting interventions, policies, guidelines, food (re)formulations and food choices, by informing and engaging with diverse stakeholders, including policy makers, industry, health care and consumers.
+• Drive health equity promoting interventions, policies, guidelines, food (re)formulations and food choices, by informing and engaging with diverse stakeholders, including policymakers, industry, health care and consumers.

 • Promote healthy, sustainable and just diet choices in lower socioeconomic and vulnerable groups, by developing interventions and (digital) tools.

-Methods and Devliverables
+Methods and Deliverables

 • Health effects of plant-based substitutes: Investigating the largely unknown impacts of plant-based meat and dairy substitutes, which are gaining popularity in diets.